 Development in South India

-- The development of Bhakti movement took place in Tamil Nadu between 7th and 12th CE.
+- The development of the Bhakti movement took place in Tamil Nadu between 7th and 12th CE.

 - It was reflected in the emotional poems of the Nayanars (devotees of Shiva) and Alvars (devotees of Vishnu).

 - These saints looked upon religion not as cold formal worship but as a loving bond based upon love between the worshipped and worshipper.

 - The emphasized purity of heart and mind, humanism and devotion

 - God has either Saguna or Nirguna form

 - They rejected the austerities preached by Jainism and Buddhism.
 These religions saw a decline in their growth due to Bhakti movement

 - Disregarded caste system

 - Attacked institutionalized religion, Brahminical dominance, idol worship, methods of elaborate rituals etc

 - They aimed at bridging the gulf between Hindus and Muslims